SilverIronMan/NabilsNarrative/README.md

-# Nabil's Narrative

-This is a site that I created to show off a little bit of my web development skills in hopes of getting hired.
+I wanted a personal site to showcase the fact that I am a web developer.

+# TODO:
+Everything needs to be updated to match my projects.
+Images need to be updated